CunnyDev/torpleng-anisong/README.md

 }
 ```

-_Note: {待,ま} is for furigana, this is optional and not required yet and it will be very long until I complete this function_
+_Note: {待,ま} is for furigana, this is now required as furigana is completed thanks to @tinarskii_

 _Disclaimer: I'm not Japanese, ~~just a weeb~~, correct me if I'm wrong_